Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-Areas of rental properties that are impacted by The Healthy Homes Standard in Aotea include each:
+Property rental areas that are affected with Health Homes Standards.
+Healthy Homes Standards in Aotea include each:

 • Living Rooms